Bills

 Implements a failure-to-intervene clause

-No. The proposed legislation mentions liability for the failure to intervene only in instances of unlawful physical force.
-The legislation states, "A finding of civil liability in an action pursuant to R.S.
-9:2800.28 for the use of unlawful physical force or failure to intervene in the use of unlawful force."
+No, the bill does not meet the standard.
+Officers only face liability for the failure to intervene in instances of unlawful physical force.
+Section 40:2405(J)(1)(c) states, "A finding of civil liability in an action pursuant to R.S.
+9:2800.28 for the use of unlawful physical force or** failure to intervene in the use of unlawful force**."

 - ✓